BENEFITS OF ASTRAGALUS

 Astragalus also has the ability to limit the development of diseased cells by acting on the mTOR enzyme responsible for regulating cell proliferation.

-😷 Helps treat respiratory ailments
+😷 Helps treat respiratory conditions

-How to consume astragalus?
+How to consume astragalus ?

 Astragalus in tablets

-Astragalus in powder
+Astragalus powder

-Astragalus as a mother tincture
+Astragalus in mother tincture

-Favor organic astragalus
+Prefer organic astragalus

 Astragalus and ginseng

-💊 In tablets: up to 3 per day for 500 mg tablets or capsules
+💊 In tablets : up to 3 per day for 500 mg tablets or capsules

 Contraindications and side effects